 Our principal source of liquidity is our cash and cash equivalents.
-As of December 31, 2014, cash and cash equivalents totaled \$9.2 million.
-In June 2014 we entered into a securities purchase agreement providing for the issuance of (i) 664,600 shares of common stock at a price of \$2.04 per share, (ii) 2,621.859 shares of Series A-3 Preferred Stock at a price of \$1,000 per share, (iii) 4,022.357 shares of Series A-4 Preferred Stock at a price of \$1,000 per share, and (iv) five year warrants to purchase up to 3,921,569 shares of common stock with an exercise price of \$2.04 per share.
-We received net proceeds of approximately \$7.9 million from this offering, which we refer to as the 2014 Offering.
-See Note 12, Stockholders' Equity, of our Notes to Financial Statements contained elsewhere in this Annual Report on Form 10-K for further information regarding this transaction.
+As of December 31, 2015, cash and cash equivalents totaled \$12.5 million.
+During 2015 we completed two equity offerings, or the 2015 Offerings, which are detailed below.

 Our ability to generate revenue to fund our operations will largely depend on the success of our wearable therapeutic products for chronic pain and our diagnostic products for neuropathy.
-A low level of market interest in Quell, SENSUS or DPNCheck, an accelerated decline in our neurodiagnostics consumables sales, or unanticipated increases in our operating costs would have an adverse effect on our liquidity and cash generated from operations.
+A low level of market interest in Quell or DPNCheck, an accelerated decline in our neurodiagnostics consumables sales, or unanticipated increases in our operating costs would have an adverse effect on our liquidity and cash generated from operations.
 The following table sets forth information relating to our cash and cash equivalents:

-December 31, 2014 2013 (Change % Change
+ecember 31, 2015 De 2014 Change % Change

-housands)
+(in t housands)

-Cash and cash equivalents \$ 9,222.0 \$ 9,195.8 \$ 26.2 0.3%
+Cash and cash equivalents \$ 12,462.9 \$ 9,222.0 \$ 3,240.9 35.1%